 It was pretty cold yesterday so I started the run at the gym on the treadmill.
 Then after 2 miles and warmed up, I hit the pavement.
 Just ran circles around the mall so I could dive in if it started raining.
-Not like the kind of weather these women had to run in for the LIFE Runners Relay.
+Not like the kind of weather these women had to run in for the team relay.

 Half way through my long run, Kristina called me.
 She was really bummed out that she did her 9 miles and felt she didn’t make very good time.
 She’s training for her first half marathon and I keep telling her not to worry about the time.
 She is so competitive though and wants to not only finish but finish with a great time.

 I talked to her while I ran and tried to get her focused on the fact that she just finished 9 miles…further than she ever has gone before.

 I’m not sore today but just a little tired.
 Today is cross training day.
 That is bicycle time (indoors).
 It is cold today with rain and snow – high of 40.

 In less than a month I’ll be in New York – love going there in April.
 It’s early spring there – still cool but nice enough to be outside.
 Central Park in April is wonderful.
 Last year Jim, Alex and I were there for Easter.

 This was a beautiful afternoon last April in Central Park.

 On a beautiful afternoon like this one was last April, you don’t have to walk very far to hear music.